shibchain/Pandora-chain/README.md

 # SHIB Chain

 ## Introduction to SHIB Chain
 SHIB Chain (SHIBC) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
 The endogenous token of Heco is HT and it adopts the HPoS consensus mechanism.
-Heco will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.
+SHIBC will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage